 On October 3, 2008, the Commission published a NOPR in the D.C.
 Register that contained revisions to the RPS rules that would, among other things, allow an applicant seeking to certify a renewable generator for the District's RPS program to provide a self-certified Affidavit of Environmental Compliance.
-This Affidavit helps provide documentation that the renewable generating facility complies with all applicable state and federal environmental requirements.17 On January 2, 2009, the Commission issued an amended NOPR that superseded the October 3 NOPR.
+This Affidavit helps provide documentation that the renewable generating facility complies with all applicable state and federal environmental requirements.
+On January 2, 2009, the Commission issued an amended NOPR that superseded the October 3 NOPR.
 OPC filed comments on February 11, 2009.
 Subsequently, in Order No. 15233 (April 7, 2009), the Commission adopted the amendments to Chapter 29.
-The amendments to the RPS rules became effective upon publication of a Notice of Final Rulemaking in the D.C.
+The amendments to the RPS rules became effective upon publication of a NOFR in the D.C.
 Register on April 10, 2009.
+As discussed in the Recent Actions Section of this Report, the rule regarding the Affidavit of Environmental Compliance was the subject of a rule change in 2014 that became effective in January 2015.